Will Jacks: International career

 In May 2020, Jacks was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 In July 2021, he was named in England's One Day International (ODI) squad for home their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.

 In September 2022, Jacks was named in the England's Test and T20I squad for the away series against Pakistan.
 He made his T20I debut on 23 September, against Pakistan.
 His Test debut came against Pakistan in the same tour, on 1 December 2022.

 In February 2023, Jacks was named in both England's ODI and T20I squad as an injury replacement for Tom Abell for the away series against Bangladesh.
 He made his ODI debut against Bangladesh on 1 March.
 Later that year, he was included in the squads for the home series against England and Ireland.

-In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in England's squad for the 2024 ICC Men's T20 World Cup tournament.

+Jacks was selected for, and played in, the 2025-26 Ashes series in Australia.
+In December 2025, he was named to England's 15 man squad for the 2026 ICC Men's T20 World Cup tournament.
+He has had player of the match performances vs Nepal (1/17 and 39* off 18), Italy (1/34 and 53* off 22), Sri Lanka (3/22 and 21 off 14) and New Zealand (2/23 and 32* off 18) showcasing his value as an off-spin bowling allrounder.
+He became only the second player after Shane Watson in the history of the tournament to win four Player of the Match awards in a single edition.